tsen1220/UnityOnlineTicTacToe/README.md

 We need to import Nakama and LitJson to build this app.

+And we need to select 1024 x 768 (standalone).

 ## Nakama Client Connect

 We need to get session and client to let the websocket connected.